How to Unfold Top Decays: Goal and method

 In the forward direction, $p(\xr|\xg)$ does not have an explicit $m_s$-dependence, but both simulated datasets follow $\psim(\xg|m_s)$ and $\psim(\xr|m_s)$ induced by the generator settings.
 By assumption, $m_s = m_d$ ensures that the simulated and actual data agree at the reco-level,

 We then use this relation to infer $m_d$ at the reco-level.

 Alternatively, we can do the same inference at the gen-level, requiring

 The problem with this unfolded inference is the dual dependence of $\punf(\xg|m_s,m_d)$ through the reco-level data and the learned conditional probability.
 This dual dependence is automatically resolved if $\punf(\xg)$ only depends on $m_d$ through the reco-level data, so the bias from $\pmd(\xg|\xr,m_s)$ can be neglected.
+It is important to emphasize that such a bias from the training data would lead to an uncontrolled systematic shift and a wrongly measured mass value.

-If not, we can use iterative methods~\cite{Backes:2022vmn} to remove the bias.
-The iterative improvement relies on a learned classifier over $\xg$ which reweights $\psim$ to $\punf$ including the $m_s$-dependencies and serves as a basis for re-training the unfolding network.
+An established way to remove the bias is through iteratively re- weighting the training dataset.
+This IcINN method~\cite{Backes:2022sph} can of course applied to any conditional generative network.
+It relies on a learned classifier over $\xg$ which reweights $\psim$ to $\punf$ including the $m_s$-dependencies and serves as a basis for re-training the unfolding network.
 It implicitly assumes that $\punf(\xg|m_s,m_d)$ depends mostly on $m_d$ and at a reduced level on $m_s$.
 In that case the endpoint of the Bayesian iteration is reached when the two dependencies coincide at the level of the remaining statistical uncertainty.
+In App.~\ref{app:bias} we show results for top decays and discuss the reasons for them not working.